thesuss/shf-project/CONTRIBUTING.md

 #### Create a new branch for your work

-When you create a branch to work on your feature or bug-fix, the name of the branch should *start with the GitHub issue #,* followed by an underscore, then a few words that describe the issue (i.e. from the title of the issue).
+When you create a branch to work on your feature or bug-fix, please name your branch so that others can understand the purpose for it.
+At least use a shortened version of the task name with words separated by hyphens.
+(You can also prefix the branch with the date [YYMMDD-], which will help to give a quick visual sort.)

-The format for branch names is [YYMMDD]-[short description]

 For example, if you are working on a feature on 2 Nov 2016 and the title of that issue is "Add the CONTRIBUTING.md file", you can create and check out your branch like this: